dolinay1/Read-me-generator/README.md

 # How to contribute
-contact me to find out
+Contact me for more info